Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

-I suggest that you put on an apron so you don’t stain your clothing and wear tight fitted latex gloves (if not allergic to latex) to protect your nails.
+I suggest that you put on an apron so you don’t stain your clothing and wear tight-fitted latex gloves (if not allergic to latex) to protect your nails.

 Soak and Separate Pomegranate:

-I soak each cracked pomegranate in water to cleanse it and then put it in water again to get the seeds out while the pomegranates are immersed in water.
+I soak each cracked pomegranate in water to cleanse it and then put it in the water again to get the seeds out while the pomegranates are immersed in water.
 This is an easy way to loosen the seeds because the seeds sink and the pulp floats.
 Then, I put the pomegranate berries/seeds through a strainer, discard any unwanted remnants and keep only the best.
 One large pomegranate yields about one cup or less of berries/seeds.

 ~ This recipe makes three cups of my Natural Pomegranate Jam.